dominiqu-gabioud/cloudio-documentation/1_Introduction.md

 - the **[InfluxdB time series database](https://influxdata.com)** acting as history database, and
 - the **[NoSQL document database MongodB](http://mongodb.com)** supporting the process and access right databases.

-The actual cloud.iO functions are implemented by so-called **micro-services**, which links the messaging system to external components like field devices, application, databases and management interfaces. cloud.iO micro-services are build with the **[Spring IO platform](http://http://spring.io/)**.
+The actual cloud.iO functions are implemented by so-called **micro-services**, which links the messaging system to external components like field devices, applications, databases and management interfaces. cloud.iO micro-services are build with the **[Spring IO platform](http://http://spring.io/)**.

 **Field devices** are named "**cloud.iO endpoints**": The communication between endpoints ant the core cloud.iO is based on a secure version of **[the light-weight messaging protocol MQTT](http://mqtt.org)**.